Tapentadol (By mouth)

 Warnings While Using This Medicine:

-- This medicine may slow down your breathing and cause you to not get enough oxygen.
+- This medicine may slow your breathing and cause you to not get enough oxygen.
+This is more likely to happen when you first start this medicine or when your dose is increased.
 Make sure your doctor knows if you already have a breathing or lung problem, such as chronic obstructive pulmonary disease (COPD) or asthma.
-This effect on breathing is more likely to happen when you first start this medicine or when your dose is increased.
-Tell your doctor if you have trouble breathing, slow or shallow breathing, or any other changes.
+Tell your doctor if you have trouble breathing, slow or shallow breathing, or any other changes in your breathing while you are taking this medicine.

 - Do not take more of this medicine or take it more often than your doctor tells you to.
 This can be life-threatening, especially in children.
 Symptoms of an overdose include extreme dizziness or weakness, trouble breathing, slow heartbeat, seizure, and cold, clammy skin.